Backup and Restore¶

 Please note that you should run the cronjob as User

 zammad (ensure this user can write to the backup-directory).
-If you’re using the root user, you might want to consider the following issue.
+If you’re using the root user, you might want to consider the following issues “Permission issue for Backup” and “Backup script asks for password”.

 If you plan on migrating your Zammad-Installation to another system, ensure to stop Zammad before creating a Backup.
 Other wise, data might change!